MurphyPone/murphypone.github.io/src/content/how-to-run-a-digital-hackathon.md

 #### Other Cheat Checks

 If you suspect that a project was developed outside of the time frame of your event, or was multiply submitted, or in violation of your rules som other ways, there's a few other ways you can verify the integrity of the submission.
-If the submission includes a link to a GitHub repo, you can do some investigating in there to see when the first commit was, as well as what the commits entailed (e.g. one 10,000 line commit for the whole weekend might be suspicious unless there's jsut a single team member).
-Additionally, you can compare the current submission ahainst prior submissions visible in the users' portfolios to see if they took the effort to recycle the same idea from a prior/different event into a new submission.
+If the submission includes a link to a GitHub repo, you can do some investigating in there to see when the first commit was, as well as what the commits entailed (e.g. one 10,000 line commit for the whole weekend might be suspicious unless there's just a single team member).
+Additionally, you can compare the current submission against prior submissions visible in the users' portfolios to see if they took the effort to recycle the same idea from a prior/different event into a new submission.

 Another indicator that a project might be multiply submitted is if it doesn't seem to conform to any of the presented challenge/prize categories for your event.
 While hackers are of course always able to work on whatever they like, high quality submissions that seem to ignore the theme of your event may be indicative of cheating...